The Beauty Desk

 Charlotte Tilbury Matte Revolution Lipstick in Pillow Talk Medium

-The original Pillow Talk reads pale on olive skin; Pillow Talk Medium is the deeper rose-mauve variant that actually shows up.
-Satin matte finish, four-hour comfortable wear.
+The original Pillow Talk can read pale on olive skin; Pillow Talk Medium is the deeper rose-mauve variant with more visible depth.
+Satin matte finish, softer than a flat liquid matte.
 It walks the line between mauve and rose-nude — wear it when you want to look polished without signaling that you’re wearing lipstick.

 Best for